Tag Archives: accountability

 • What has been learned from above

-• What s/he plans to do next.
+• What they plan to do next.

 Introducing Manage to Lead: Seven Truths to Help You Change the World as an interactive digital workbook.